scooter99boston/bbu-gf/docs/gf_info/membership.md

         1. *Validator Node*: Must host one or more utility infrastructure nodes as defined in ```Exhibit C``` of the Participation Agreement.
         2. *Transaction Endorser*: APPROVED for the endorsement for *Transaction Author* write requests.
     * **Restrictions**:
-        1. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
+        1. Must sign the required ```Utility Agreements``` as set forth in the Participation Agreement.
         2. Membership is limited to the number of nodes required to maintain optimal consensus performance.
 The optimal limit here must take into consideration a balance with decentralization requirements.
-The BoD will annually determine the number of nodes required to meet both consensus, decentralization, and budgetary requirements.
+The Governing Board will annually determine the number of nodes required to meet both consensus, decentralization, and budgetary requirements.
     * **Benefits**:
         1. Appointment of representatives to any Committee within the Directed Fund.
-        2. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
+        2. Approval, pending signed ```Utility Agreements```, to act as a Transaction Endorser.
         3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.
         4. Members with continuous participation, can reserve a position to be invited as a Governing Steward via a FIFO waiting list.